kurator-dev/kurator/docs/content/en/docs/fleet-manager/rollout/abtest/abtest.md

       lastAppliedRevision: master@sha1:dc830d02a6e0bcbf63bcc387e8bde57d5627aec2
       lastAttemptedRevision: master@sha1:dc830d02a6e0bcbf63bcc387e8bde57d5627aec2
       observedGeneration: 1
-    name: rollout-demo-1-attachedcluster-kurator-member1
+    name: abtesting-demo-1-attachedcluster-kurator-member1
 ```

 Given the output provided, let's dive deeper to understand the various elements and their implications:

-- Kurator allows customizing Rollout strategies under the `Spec.syncPolicies.rollout` section for services deployed via kustomization or helmrelease.
-It will establish and implement Canary Deployment for these services according to the configuration defined here.
+- Kurator allows customizing Rollout strategies under the `Spec.syncPolicies.rollout` section for services deployed via kustomization.
+It will establish and implement A/B Testing for these services according to the configuration defined here.
-- The `workload` defines the target resource for the Canary Deployment.
+- The `workload` defines the target resource for the A/B Testing.
 The `kind` specifies the resource type, which can be either deployment or daemonset.
 - The `serviceName` and `port` specify the name of the service for the workload as well as the exposed port number.
 - The `trafficAnalysis` section defines the configuration for evaluating a new release version's health and readiness during a rollout process.
-    - The `checkFailedTimes` parameter specifies the maximum number of failed check results allowed throughout the Canary Deployment lifecycle.
+    - The `checkFailedTimes` parameter specifies the maximum number of failed check results allowed throughout the A/B Testing lifecycle.
     - `checkIntervalSeconds` denotes the time interval between consecutive health evaluation checks.
     - The `metrics` identify the metrics that will be monitored to determine the deployment's health status.
 Currently, only `request-success-rate` and `request-duration` two built-in metric types are supported.
     - The `webhooks` provide an extensibility mechanism for the analysis procedures.
 In this configuration, webhooks communicate with the testloader to generate test traffic for the healthchecks.
-- The `trafficRouting` configuration specifies how traffic will be shifted to the canary deployment during the rollout process.
+- The `trafficRouting` configuration specifies how traffic will be shifted to the A/B Testing during the rollout process.
-    - The `maxWeight` parameter defines the maximum percentage of traffic that can be routed to the canary before promotion.
+    - The `analysisTimes` signifies the number of testing iterations that will be conducted.
-    - `stepWeight` determines the incremental amount by which traffic will be increased after each successful analysis iteration, allowing the canary to be validated under a gradually growing proportion of real-world load.
-Kurator also supports configuring both the traffic settings for the full release after validation completes, as well as non-graduated traffic shifts during the testing period.
-Please refer to [Application API Reference](https://kurator.dev/docs/references/app-api/#apps.kurator.dev/v1alpha1.CanaryConfig) for more details on directly setting the release and test traffic distributions.
+    - The `match` defines the criteria that an incoming request must satisfy in order to be routed to the new version.
+This includes header match definitions which specify rules for request headers.
+Other match dimensions like port, URL path etc. can also be configured.
+It's important to note that HTTP matching only takes effect during code analysis, and does not apply to normal usage afterwards.
+Please refer to [Application API Reference](https://kurator.dev/docs/references/app-api/#apps.kurator.dev/v1alpha1.TrafficRoutingConfig) for more details on directly setting the release and test traffic distributions.
     - The `gateways` and `host` represent the ingress points for external and internal service traffic, respectively.
 - The `rolloutStatus` section displays the actual processing status of rollout within the fleet.